iiotntust/1131modbus/readme.md

 - Making modbus poll can recognize they are different device.
 - Before we adjusting the meter's ID, notice that we can only change device's ID by one master and one slave at the same environment.
 - In this hands-on, we chose to change power meter's ID from one to ten.(All device are default ID1)
-1. Follow the scamatic here:
+1. Follow the schematic here:
 ![image](https://github.com/iiotntust/1121modbus/blob/b70c1803ebb63e15933e1eb40781c30892abbe2b/picture/slaveID_adjust.png)
 2. Check meter's manual, find which register is refer to RTU address.(Hint: adjust modbus-RTU address)
 > [!CAUTION]